-West Elm, pictured above, is one great option for conscious couples because its registry is easy to use and you can shop specifically using its various commitments: Fair Trade certified, FSC-certified wood, recycled materials, handcrafted, organic, and locally made.
+Made Trade, pictured above, is one great option for conscious couples because its registry is easy to use and everything they carry is ethically made and/or sustainable.

 When we were planning our wedding a few years ago, I struggled to put together an ethical and sustainable wedding registry.

 My first problem was defining for myself what that even meant!
 Does everything have to be made in an artisan workshop of sustainable materials?
 Or is it enough to register for something that is a lifetime piece?
 If you want to buy things used, how on earth do you do that?
 Or is this a time to indulge in getting the perfect shiny, new, energy-efficient appliance that you know you will treasure?
 Should you just register for experiences?
 Or is cash OK?
 Maybe you should just have everyone donate to a charity.
 Gah, so many questions!

 I was a bit overwhelmed at the time, but I did my best, enthusiastically cramming all of the above options into one Frankenstein registry.
 Luckily, it’s gotten much easier to build an eco-friendly wedding registry since then.
 So let me walk you through your options and considerations, so you can build a registry that will help you create a comfortable love nest (and life!) that aligns with your values.

 Before you do anything, discuss your ideal life and home with your partner.